Who was Roy?

 Decorations Inside Roy's Tomb

 Despite its small size, the tomb's ceiling is beautifully decorated with geometric patterns.
-The pattern consists of polychromic rectangles combined with small floral designs.
+The pattern consists of polychromic rectangles combined with tiny floral designs.
 The height of the ceiling is low compared to that of an average person.
-The hieroglyphs seen are black in color and done on a white or yellow gold base.
+The hieroglyphs are black and done on a white or yellow gold base.
 The columns on this are separated by thick red vertical lines drawn.
 Other decorations are depicted in an informal style and are sketches that seem to have been drawn rapidly and are thus less idealized when compared to other private tombs in the area.